davidfox87/neuro_encoding_models/README.md

-# neuroGLM

-Fitting and simulation of linear guassian and Poisson generalized linear model (GLM) for single neuron spike trains
+# neuro and behavior encoding models

+This package fits encoding models to data relating to measurements of neural spike trains and fly olfactory navigation behavior data.
+It is used to understand what temporal features of inputs are being encoded by an output.

+Currently, the package allows to fit three types of encoding models:
+    1) a Poisson GLM using maximum liklihood fitting to specifically model spike train responses to stimuli
+    2) an L2-regularized linear regression model (Ridge) - with the option of using raised cosine basis functions to fit 1D filters - using the Scipy version 1.5.1 framework.
+The regularization coefficient of ridge regression can be optimized by using 5-fold cross-validation.
+    3) Convolutional neural networks (CNN) using Keras and Tensorflow framework.
+The CNN consists of an input layer, several hidden layers (convolutional layer, pooling layer, or fully-connected layer) and the output layer.
+The Scikit-learn python machine learning library can be used to tune the hyperparameters of the Keras CNN model.

 **Description:**
 -
-computes estimates for the parameters of a linear Gaussian GLM spike train model.
+This package computes estimates for the parameters of encoding models.
+These parameters are the stimulus temporal filters and nonlinear functions.

-The GLM is a regression model used to characterize the relationship between external or internal covariates and a set of recorded spike trains
+Encoding models characterize the relationship between external or internal regressors and a set of measured outputs (neural spike trains or behavior).
+Usually linear functions of inputs are nonlinearly transformed to produce estimates of outputs.

-In systems neuroscience, the label “GLM” often refers to an autoregressive point process model, a model in which linear functions of stimulus and spike history are nonlinearly transformed to produce the spike rate

-Parameters of GLMs consist of a stimulus temporal filter, which describes how a neuron integrates past stimuli, a spike-history filter, which captures the influences of previous spiking on the current probability of spiking, and a scalar that captures the baseline level of spiking.
-The outputs of these filters are summed and passed through a nonlinear function to to generate a prediction of spike rate.

-The weights on the temporal filter are found using using ridge regression and cross-validation is used to find the best ridge penalty.
-A nonparametric nonlinearity is then fit to the data to scale the filtered stimulus, which is used to make a prediction of the response to the stimulus (given by spike rate).
-Maximum-likelihood and MAP estimation methods can also estimate filter weights assuming an exponential nonlinearity and poisson spike rate.
+The goals is to understand what features of the input are being encoded by the outputs

 **Installation:**
 -